CPS Attorney in The Heights, Houston

 Additional Family-Focused Legal Issues

-Elder law, estate matters, and other legal concerns that affect caregiving and family stability
+Elder law, estate matters, and other legal concerns that may affect caregiving and family stability.

 A Comprehensive Approach to CPS Representation

-CPS cases often involve multiple legal issues at the same time, such as custody disputes or guardianship questions involving relatives.
-Our attorneys take a comprehensive approach, addressing all legal aspects of your situation to ensure nothing is overlooked.
+CPS cases often involve multiple legal issues at the same time, such as custody disputes, guardianship questions, or concerns involving relatives and caregivers.
+Our attorneys take a comprehensive approach, addressing all legal aspects of your situation so nothing important is overlooked.

 When you meet with our CPS team, we focus on:

-- Developing a strategy tailored to your family’s circumstances
+Developing a strategy based on your family’s circumstances

 Schedule a CPS Consultation at Our Heights Office